jhousvawls/daily-coach/README.md

 ### 📊 Data & Analytics
 - **Enhanced Stats Display**: Beautiful 2x2 grid layout showing completion metrics and streaks
 - **Progress Visualization**: See your completion history and momentum over time
+- **Achievements System**: Comprehensive tracking of goal completions with detailed statistics
+- **Recent Completions**: View your last 10 completed goals with completion dates and undo functionality
+- **Streak Tracking**: Monitor current and longest completion streaks for motivation
 - **Data Export**: Download complete backup of all your tasks, goals, and settings as JSON
 - **Data Reset**: Secure data deletion with confirmation dialog for fresh starts